Calibrated Selective Classification: Introduction

-\textbf{Contributions.} To summarize, the main contributions of this work are as follows: \begin{enumerate}[leftmargin=*, noitemsep] \item We introduce the concept of \emph{selective calibration}, as an alternative to the typical selective classification objective; \item We propose a coverage-constrained objective (S-MMCE) for training selectors to identify well-calibrated predictions; \item We provide a robust framework for training calibration-seeking selectors that generalize to out-of-distribution data; \item We demonstrate consistent empirical reductions in selective calibration error metrics (e.g., 18-25\% reduction in $\ell_2$ calibration error AUC) relative to typical heuristic baselines (e.g., confidence-based) across multiple tasks and datasets.\looseness=-1 \end{enumerate}
+\textbf{Contributions.} To summarize, the main contributions of this work are as follows: \begin{enumerate}[leftmargin=*, noitemsep] \item We introduce the concept of \emph{selective calibration} as a selective classification objective; \item We propose a coverage-constrained loss for training selectors to identify well-calibrated predictions; \item We provide a robust framework for training selectors that generalize to out-of-distribution data; \item We demonstrate consistent empirical reductions in selective calibration error metrics (e.g., 18-25\% reduction in $\ell_2$ calibration error AUC) relative to standard heuristic baselines across multiple tasks and datasets.\looseness=-1 \end{enumerate}